What is Billions in Change?

-We have chosen to focus on the fundamental issues that have the greatest impact on the largest portion of humanity: affordable and reliable electricity, clean water, and effective healthcare.
-They are three of the most basic human needs and affect food, health, livelihood, education, quality of life, poverty, crime, war and almost every aspect of our lives.
+At least for now, we are focused on the fundamental issues that affect the largest portion of humanity: affordable and reliable electricity, clean water, and effective healthcare.
+They are three of the most basic human needs and also influence food availability, nutrition, morbidity and mortality, livelihood, education, quality of life, poverty, crime, war and almost every aspect of our lives.

 What is the timing to get these inventions to the public?

-Will your innovations be too expensive to implement?
+Will your inventions be too expensive to implement?

-All of the innovations will be affordable, and all are much cheaper in the long run than many of the alternatives.
+All of the innovations will be affordable, and all are much simpler, more efficient, more useful, and less expensive in the long run than many of the alternatives.

 Are you interested in other technologies or just the ones you are promoting?